donghai163/goson/README.md

 ```
 ### Chaining
-Goson allows an intuitive way to grab data as you would expect from a normal json operation.
+Chaining is very intuitive way to quickly grab the data you need.
-Reading nested values is easy.
-The get function always returns a goson object which you can then call
-get again and again until you reach the desired object.

 ```go
 g.Get("key").Get("object").Index(0).Get("item").String()
 ```

 ### Existance
-If you want to always check if the certain value exists you can use the conventional
+To check if a certain value exists use Go's conventional way on the Value() function.
-style on the function "Value()"

 ```go
 if v, ok := g.Get("key").Value().(string); ok {